Anna Calvi (album)

 Anna Calvi is the debut album of British singer-songwriter Anna Calvi, released on 14 January 2011, by Domino Records.
 In Autumn, 2010, Calvi entered Black Box studio in France with producer Rob Ellis and, using vintage analogue equipment, created "a velvet Wall of Sound that justified the hype in the buildup to its 2011 release."
 The album peaked at No. 40 in the UK Album Charts reached No. 17 in France, and entered several European charts.
-The album has been nominated for the 2011 Barclaycard Mercury Prize.
+The album was nominated for the 2011 Barclaycard Mercury Prize.